-The School is legally required to carry out the pre-appointment checks detailed in this procedure.
-Staff and prospective staff will be required to provide certain information to the School to enable the School to carry out the checks that are applicable to their role.
-The School will also be required to provide certain information to third parties, such as the Disclosure and Barring Service and the Teaching Regulation Agency (previously known as the National College for Teaching and Leadership (NCTL)).
-Failure to provide requested information may result in the School not being able to meet its employment, safeguarding or legal obligations.
-The School will process personal information in accordance with its Staff Privacy Notice.
+The Trust is legally required to carry out the pre-appointment checks detailed in this procedure.
+Staff and prospective staff will be required to provide certain information to the Trust to enable the Trust to carry out the checks that are applicable to their role.
+The Trust will also be required to provide certain information to third parties, such as the Disclosure and Barring Service and the Teaching Regulation Agency.
+Failure to provide requested information may result in the Trust not being able to meet its employment, safeguarding or legal obligations.
+The Trust will process personal information in accordance with its Staff Privacy Notice, available from the Staff Documents shared folder or the School Business Manager.